 thinking, Cultural understanding, Information literacy, Research, Self-motivation.

 View more information about Otago's graduate attributes.

 - Demonstrate understanding of key concepts in computer-assisted language learning

 - Demonstrate ability to summarise and reflect on CALL research

-- Being able to evaluate and apply language specific and generic computer applications for language teaching and learning
+- Be able to evaluate and apply language specific and generic computer applications for language teaching and learning

-- Being able to identify and critically engage with key concepts in spoken and written assessments
+- Be able to identify and critically engage with key concepts in spoken and written assessments